keiki83/CS175_Project_AI/docs/final.md

 ![Graph of KPA](kpa.jpg)

 ### Analysis
 Evaluating the three afformentioned graphs above, gives insight into the behavior of the agent.
+The agent is making noticeable improvement to its policy for combating zombies.
+The agent is surviving for longer periods of time as shown in the increase in figure 2.
+During this longer suvival time, the agent is also able to acquire more zombies kills based on the increase in figure 1.
+Figure 3 indicates the agent is effectively balancing survival with kills.

 Based on the data collected, the agent during the initial 100 rounds has an effectivness of about 0.8% or 1 kill per 125 moves.
 As the agent continues to learn, the agent has an effectivness of about 1% during the last 100 rounds or 1 kill per 100 moves.
 The agent improved its ability to acquire kills by 25% or alternatively, reduced inefficient moves by 20%.

-Based on the afformentioned information, the agent is making noticeable improvement to its policy for combating zombies.

 ## References
 <!--- References: Make a list of work you’re citing in your description above (starting with a level-two header).